|

 service is completely different (that could be a good or bad thing

-depending on the MVNO)
+depending on the MVNO).

-service on the Sprint network, you have plenty of options from which to
+service, and data service on the Sprint network, you have plenty of

 choose, and some MVNOs may even allow you to use your old postpaid

-Sprint phone if you're lucky.
+Sprint phone if you're not on contract.

-Is the Strategy for Sprint
+Is the Strategy for

 Prepaid Phones a Good One?
-Absolutely

 not!
-Their

 strategic approach to prepaid is pretty weak in my opinion.